mingistech/BlackBox/README.md

 # BlackBox

-BlackBox is a native macOS terminal app with an AI assistant for local command-line tasks and remote SSH troubleshooting, supporting OpenAI, Anthropic, and OpenRouter with configurable command approvals.
+BlackBox is a native macOS terminal app with an AI assistant for local command-line tasks and remote SSH, supporting OpenAI, Anthropic, and OpenRouter with configurable command approvals.

 ## Install